 Broad skull slight variations are normal and usually do not represent a problem.
 However, suppose the child has a moderate or severe deformity that may persist after repositioning.
 In that case, the parent may consider getting the baby a cranial remolding helmet, usually called an infant head shaper or baby head-shaping helmet.
 These devices use mild force to control skull development in areas with minimal volume.
 The doctor says wearing a cranial helmet therapy promotes early treatment to gain the best results quickly.

-In conclusion, always Consult a specialist to evaluate your baby’s condition and choose the best options, like helmet therapy, for effective results.”
+In conclusion, always Consult a specialist to evaluate your baby’s condition and choose the best options, like baby helmet therapy, for effective results.”

 Can a Baby’s Flat Head Syndrome Be Corrected?